Are You Data Literate?

 • How is the data being collected? (e.g., application, agency records, census survey)

 • Why?
-Especially when it comes to data analysis, don’t be afraid to ask why. (e.g., Why did you focus on this subset of the population?
+Be bold and ask why, especially when it comes to data analysis. (e.g., Why did you focus on this subset of the population?
 Why were those data points analyzed?)

 • So what? (e.g., How does the number of individuals without a college degree impact our strategy to address this issue?)

-For TCG’s presentation (check it out here), we reviewed multiple datasets provided by the Indiana Management Performance Hub.
+For TCG’s presentation (check it out here), we reviewed multiple datasets the Indiana Management Performance Hub provided.
 We had to learn what each variable meant, how the values were determined or collected, and why those variables were important to those data sources.
-Figuring out the data meant learning about workforce development measures and industry codes.
+Figuring out the data intended to learn about workforce development measures and industry codes.
 Analysis of the data involved selecting certain data to focus on and incorporating different views and additional data to answer the questions we had.
 Listing our recommendations answered the “so what” for the data we chose to analyze and present.

 Common Mistakes with Data Visualization:

-• Not spot checking data to make sure things are correct (such as population totals).
+• Not spot-checking data to ensure things are correct (such as population totals).

 • Too much data.
-More is not always better, and lots of data can be overwhelming and may take away from the goal of the analysis.
+More is not always better, and lots of data can be overwhelming and may detract from the analysis’s goal.

-• Lacking context.
+• Lack of context.
 Without knowing the source of the data or data totals, the statistics may be less convincing.
-Industry knowledge is also important to context in order to visualize the most valuable data and to answer “So what?”.
+Industry knowledge is also important to context in order to visualize the most valuable data and answer “So what?”

-Not sure how comfortable you are with data?
+How comfortable are you with data?
 Start with your own!
 Ask questions and see what you can uncover.
 Check out some of our favorite sources of data that can add to your analysis.
-As you dig in, Transform Consulting Group is ready to assist with our evaluation, research, and strategic planning services as well as data visualization training and products.
+As you dig in, Transform Consulting Group is ready to assist with our evaluation, research, strategic planning services, data visualization training, and products.
 Contact us today to ask questions and learn more!

 Related Articles